DiamondLightSource/pymalcolm/docs/reference/structure.rst

-        string[]    tags       :opt // For future use bool        writeable  :opt // For future use string      label      :opt // Short label if different to name
+        string[]    tags       :opt // For future use bool        writeable  :opt // For future use string      label      :opt // Short label if different to name string[]    fields     :opt // The list of fields currently in the Block

 The ``health`` `Attribute` will have value "OK" if everything is fine, otherwise